pivotal/docs-tap/scst-scan/install-snyk-integration.hbs.md

 This document describes how to install Supply Chain Security Tools - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.

->**Note:** Snyk's image scanning capability is in beta.
+>**Important** Snyk's image scanning capability is in beta.
 Snyk might only return a partial list of CVEs when scanning Buildpack images.

 ## <a id="prerecs"></a> Prerequisites